 Sorry for painting such a doom and gloom scenario.
 But you are human.
 You are conscious and self aware.
 This is a pattern that has repeated for your entire life and you could totally get a grip on it.
 There are ways to not succumb to such abuse.

-- Intermittent fasting is your friend.
+- Be actually hungry for dinner.
+Intermittent fasting is your friend.
+On days when a feast will occur, do not eat breakfast and try to have the lightest lunch possible.
 This is probably my number one tip for me personally.
-On days when a feast will occur, do not eat breakfast and try to have the lightest lunch possible.
-Be actually hungry for the dinner.

-- You must practice obscene portion control.
+- Have the tiniest taste-testing portions of everything first just to see what you actually like before filling your plate with it.
 When there are a dozen food options on the table, don’t put two cups of everything on your plate without even tasting them.
-Have the tiniest taste-testing portions of everything first just to see what you actually like.
+Practice obscene portion control.

 - You don’t have to eat it just because it’s there: If you really want that special piece of candy, go ahead, but don’t go for it just because someone sent it, or because it’s lying there on the coffee table.
 Better yet, hide it if it’s in plain sight in your home!